selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

       fieldNames.add(objectName);
       for (Integer i = 0; i < fieldNames.size(); i++) {
-        fieldNames[i] = fieldNames[i].capitalize(); //If we don't set the first letters as uppercase, some differences may occur between the query results and this list, and the datatable will not display properly
+        fieldNames[i] = fieldNames[i].capitalize(); //If we don't set the first letters as uppercase, some differences may occur between the query results and this list, and the data table will not display properly
       }
       return fieldNames;
     } else {
       throw new QueryException(
-        'Can\'t find the fields names for the query: ' + query );
+        'Can\'t find the names of the fields for the query: ' + query );
     }
   }